Toompea Castle: History

 In 1227, the castle was taken over by the Order of the Brethren of the Sword, who initiated rebuilding schemes.
-The castle that was started to be built in the 13th century is to a large extent the castle that can be seen today.
+The castle's reconstruction began in the 13th century and is to a large extent the castle that can be seen today.
 The castle again fell to Denmark just ten years later, in 1237, but was sold to the Teutonic Order in 1346, and would remain in their hands for the remainder of the Middle Ages.

 As the crusading Teutonic Order was a religious order, the castle came to resemble a monastery in several ways.
 It included a chapel, a chapter house and a dormitory for the knights.
 The order was also responsible for erecting the still visible towers of the castle, including "Pilsticker" (translated as "arrow-sharpener"), "Stür den Kerl" ("ward off the enemy"), "Landskrone" ("crown of the land"), and "Langer Hermann" (in Estonian Pikk Hermann or "Tall Hermann").
 Tall Hermann is 48 m tall and dominates the castle skyline.
 The flag of Estonia is hoisted at the top of the tower every day at sunrise, to the sound of the national anthem, and lowered at sunset.

-With the upheavals of the Livonian War during the 16th century, the crusader orders formerly dominating the present-day Latvia and Estonia were dissolved and the region became contested by Sweden, Poland and Muscovy (Russia).
-By 1561, northern Estonia had become a Swedish dominion.
-The Swedes transformed the castle from a crusaders' fortress into a ceremonial and administrative centre of political power in Estonia, a purpose the castle has served ever since.
+After the Protestant Reformation and many wars that followed in the 16th century, the Teutonic Order lost its last possessions in Estonia and the region became contested by Sweden, Poland and Muscovy (Russia).
+By 1561, northern Estonia had become part of the Kingdom of Sweden.
+The Swedish rulers transformed the castle from a medieval fortress into a ceremonial and administrative centre of political power in Estonia, a purpose the castle has served ever since.

-In 1710, Sweden lost the territory of modern-day Estonia to the Russian Empire.
+In 1710, Sweden lost the territory of modern-day Estonia to the Tsardom of Russia.
 Subsequently a number of larger reconstruction schemes were carried out and the building complex was effectively turned from a castle into a palace.
 A new dominating wing in Baroque and Neoclassical style, designed by Johann Schultz, was added in the eastern part of the complex.
 It housed the provincial administration of the Governorate of Estonia and the living quarters of the imperial governor.
 In the 19th century, a public park was also created and to the south-east of the castle, and an archive building erected nearby.